AzureCosmosDB/cosmosdb-nosql-copilot/README.md

 description: Build a Copilot app using Azure Cosmos DB for NoSQL, Azure OpenAI Service, Semantic Kernel, and .NET Aspire
 ---

-# Build a Copilot app using Azure Cosmos DB for NoSQL, Azure OpenAI Service, Azure App Service, Semantic Kernel and .NET Aspire
+# Build a Copilot app using Azure Cosmos DB for NoSQL, Azure OpenAI Service, with Semantic Kernel

 [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://codespaces.new/AzureCosmosDB/cosmosdb-nosql-copilot)
 [![Open in Dev Containers](https://img.shields.io/static/v1?style=for-the-badge&label=Dev%20Containers&message=Open&color=blue&logo=visualstudiocode)](https://vscode.dev/redirect?url=vscode://ms-vscode-remote.remote-containers/cloneInVolume?url=https://github.com/AzureCosmosDB/cosmosdb-nosql-copilot)

-This sample application shows how to build a multi-tenant, multi-user, Generative-AI RAG Pattern application using Azure Cosmos DB for NoSQL with its new vector database, full-text and hybrid query capabilities with Azure OpenAI Service on Azure App Service.
-This sample shows both using Native SDKs as well as Semantic Kernel integration.
-It also integrates with .NET Aspire on .NET 8.
+This sample application shows how to build a multi-tenant, multi-user, Generative-AI RAG Pattern application using Azure Cosmos DB for NoSQL with its new vector database capabilities, including full-text and hybrid search with Azure OpenAI Service using Semantic Kernel.
 The sample provides practical guidance on many concepts you will need to design and build these types of applications.
+Note that some features are implemented using Cosmos DB native SDK until Semantic Kernel can support them.

 ## Important Security Notice